Feta Tzatziki

 Tzatziki Sauce with Feta

-We reduce the amount of moisture two ways: with the yogurt and by salting the cucumbers.
+We reduce the moisture in two ways: by using thick Greek yogurt and by salting the cucumbers.

-It’s important to remove the seeds from the cucumber – that just removes unnecessary moisture.
-Then, grate it.
+For the cucumber, we remove the seeds (if there are any ) and grate it.
 Scatter the grated cucumber over a clean dishcloth and season with salt.
-The salt does two things.
-First, it seasons and makes the cucumber taste more like cucumber.
-Second, it helps draw moisture out.
-Finally, wrap the dishcloth up and squeeze all the liquid out – you’ll be shocked at how much actually comes out.
+The salt does two things: it makes the cucumber taste more like cucumber and helps draw moisture out.
+Finally, wrap the dishcloth up and squeeze all the liquid out.
+You’ll be shocked at how much comes out.

 • PREP